Vueko/DF-DMToolkit/README.md

 https://creativecommons.org/licenses/by/4.0/legalcode.

 SRD data is served by Open5e and cached locally by the app.
 Application source code is licensed separately under the MIT License in `LICENSE`.
-This README is not legal advice; review the applicable licenses and policies before publishing or distributing builds.

 ## Development